 Will a Short-Term Disability Claim Affect My Long-Term Disability?

 Many policyholders choose to purchase both short-term and long-term disability coverage.
 As we have discussed, STDI can be used to cover a large portion of your income while you wait for LTDI benefits to begin.
 You will typically be able to continue receiving STDI benefits until you reach the time limit or total benefits cap under your policy, or until you become eligible for LTDI coverage.
 The specific terms of your policy may vary, but typically you will not be able to receive dual benefits under both policies at the same time.
 You will still be able to collect STDI benefits even after applying for LTDI coverage, however, but not once you begin receiving benefits.
 So long as nothing in your application for STDI and your regular updates to your claims administrator disqualifies you for LTDI coverage, your STDI coverage should not interfere with your eligibility for LTDI benefits.

 Contact Gianelli & Morris for Help With Short-Term Disability Insurance Claims Denials in California

-For help with a denial of your STDI claim or other short-term disability insurance issues, call the California insurance lawyers Gianelli & Morris at 213-489-1600for a no-cost, confidential consultation.
+For help with a denial of your STDI claim or other short-term disability insurance issues, call the California insurance lawyers Gianelli & Morris at 888-836-7332 for a no-cost, confidential consultation.
 We’ll take the time to evaluate your situation and let you know how we can help.